syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
 (106)
 - Time complexity of creation with one node: O(n).

+### Deletion - Doubly linked list
+- TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
+(106)
+- Time complexity of creation with one node: O(n).

 ## Project structure

 There are several packages, one for each problem, which contain the solution inside a _Service_ class.
 These service classes are instantiated and called from _main()_ inside the Execute class which can be found inside _com.umer.main_ package.